This is Part VI – Responsiveness to the changing Environment of a revised six-part series on the internal audit value chain (IAVC).

 Given the dynamic nature of the global and competitive business environment, the organization’s priorities, risks, and regulatory and compliance requirements along-side changing customer expectations are not static.
 The problems evolve, and the solutions must vary.
 Responsiveness, flexibility, agility, and adaptability are critical for any internal audit function to address the above questions.

-In the course of planning and executing risk-focused audits and reviews, internal auditors gain visibility to potential threats and fraud, critical risks including emerging risks, and the pace of evolving risks.
+In the course of planning and executing risk-focused audits and reviews, internal auditors gain visibility to potential threats and opportunities, and fraud, critical risks including emerging risks, and the pace of evolving risks.
 Internal audit also has visibility to Continuous Process Improvement (CPI) projects and provides input during the planning and execution phases.
 With visibility to the previous audit, regulatory and compliance review findings, and CPI project recommendations, the internal audit function should track the status of all unresolved findings impacting the organization’s ability to accomplish strategic objectives.
 If ignored due to lack of responsiveness, the organization will struggle to react to an unprecedented event or pandemic like COVID-19.
 Some of the unresolved findings can result in embarrassing publicity, fines, and severe reputational damage.

 Internal audit must also implement a framework to identify, prioritize, and assist management to be responsive and help escalate significant issues to executives, the board of directors, and appropriate committees timely.
 Assuming the internal audit function is appropriately positioned and adequately resourced, sensitive topics such as management’s inability to effectively identify emerging threats and evolving risks, implement a simple risk management, and compliance framework, fraud, regulatory and compliance violations cannot wait for internal audit teams to complete an assessment and issue a final audit report.
 Neither can such issues wait for external auditors to identify and report as part of the annual financial statement audits.
 Providing timely information to management, the BoD, and stakeholders in a manner they can understand and make appropriate decisions are critical for internal audit to add value and improve responsiveness.